In Terms of Backcountry Water Treatment, When is Water Considered Safe to Drink?

 Given the many contaminants in backcountry water and the complexities of removing microorganisms, it may surprise you to learn that water filters are unregulated.
 There is no testing requirement that ensures a portable water treatment device actually removes the pathogens it claims.

 This makes it all the more crucial to buy from a reputable company.
 To ensure the safety of MSR water filters, we voluntarily test them to a standard developed by the EPA and NSF.
 This 10-day, multi-criteria test, called NSF Protocol P231, is based on municipal water treatment requirements.
-It tests a product’s ability to stop targeted pathogens and requires that half the water used is so difficult to treat it’s referred to as “worst case” water.
+It tests a product’s ability to stop targeted pathogens and requires that half the water used is so difficult to treat it’s referred to as “worst-case” water.
 Our purifiers, devices that remove viruses in addition to other microorganisms, are tested to NSF Protocol Testing P248.
-Testing to this standard allows MSR to confirm the reliability of our products to remove the harmful microbes in real-world conditions.
+Testing to this standard allows MSR to confirm the reliability of our products to remove harmful microbes in real-world conditions.

-Needless to say, researching a water treatment product before you buy is critical to your health.
+Needless to say, researching a water-treatment product before you buy is critical to your health.

 But, what about removing the other stuff?

-Microorganisms are the primary focus of water treatment devices because they pose the most immediate threat.
+Microorganisms are the primary focus of water-treatment devices because they pose the most immediate threat.
 But how do you remove those secondary contaminants?

 Viruses are the tiniest of the waterborne microorganisms and require a purifier to be mechanically removed or deactivated.

 Even smaller still are the tastes and odors from tannins, and contaminants like pesticides, herbicides and metals.
+That’s where activated carbon can help.

-hollow fiber and active carbon water filter
+hollow fiber and active carbon water filter of backcountry water treatment device

 Activated carbon has long been used in treatment devices because of its adsorptive properties—it attracts many types of molecules to its surface and traps them.
 Carbon is also highly porous, so a small piece provides lots of surface area.